apache/flink/docs/content/docs/try-flink/write_flink_program_with_sql.md

 # Write your first Flink program with SQL

-## Introduction

 Flink features [multiple APIs]({{< ref "docs/concepts/overview" >}}) with different levels of abstraction that can be used to develop your streaming application.
 SQL is the highest level of abstraction and is supported by Flink as a relational API for batch and stream processing.
 This means that you can write the same queries on both unbounded real-time streams and bounded recorded streams and produce the same results.

 SQL on Flink is based on [Apache Calcite](https://calcite.apache.org/) (which is based on standard SQL) and is commonly used to ease the process of implementing data analytics, data pipelining, and ETL applications.
 It is a great entryway to writing your first Flink application and requires no Java or Python.

 This tutorial will guide you through writing your first Flink program leveraging SQL alone.
 Through this exercise you will learn and understand the ease and speed with which you can analyze streaming data in Flink!

 ## Goals